bastian-weber/Ct/readme.txt

+This project implements the Feldkamp algorithm for reconstructing a computer tomography density volume from x-ray images.

 With cmake you can automatically create a Visual Studio project.

 Currently only Windows and Visual Studio 2010/2012/2013 is supported.
 At least I didn't test anything else.
 Maybe it'll work, maybe not.